Original Roots Music

 You can hear some of it at hannahfrank.bandcamp.com in the titles EYE (2003) and Things Have Changed.
 General influences of this style include Son House, Mississippi John Hurt, Reverend Gary Davis Jr., and 1960s folk artists as well as some rock radio grit (from when the only thing you could listen to was radio) and street musicians.

-It’s Americana without any of the honky bluegrass elements: it’s very listenable, mellow and relaxing and kinda modern and slinky.
-The rhythm has a fierce heartbeat feel.
+I describe it as Americana without any of the honky bluegrass elements: it’s very listenable, mellow and relaxing and kinda modern and slinky.
+The rhythm has a steady heartbeat feel.
 We released LIVE EP (2014) and PUSH (2016).
-The next album will not only have all new songs, but have more than 6 letters.
-The band has developed and hosted numerous songwriter showcases, including a 2-year run of the popular “Singing for Your Supper” on Chicago’s North side. www.hannahfrankgroup.com
+The next album will show new songs, instead of reimaging songs from my archive.
+We’ve had a blast as a band hosting songwriter showcases, including a 2-year run of the popular “Singing for Your Supper” on Chicago’s North side. www.hannahfrankgroup.com

-I gave myself a project to come up with all new matieral starting at the beginning of 2020.
+What’s Next/ I gave myself a project to come up with all new matieral starting at the beginning of 2020.
 I have a hollowbody Guild guitar which is a great cross between blues, jazz and western swing and almost any other style I want to play on it.
-With new influences, there’s lots of new possibilities.
+With new influences, there’s a lot of work to do.
+Plus, my acoustic guitar from a million years ago is set up and I have those rich overtones to lean into.